 The argument against these starters is that they only have a limited amount of microorganisms, consisting mostly of strains of Lactococcus, Leuconostoc mesenteroides, Lactobacillus kefyr and Saccaromyces unisporus.
 So although this starter powder is a more convenient option over trying to maintain the life of your kefir grains, it is known to contain far less variety of probiotic organisms in the final product.
 It is not considered a "true kefir" in a sense because of these characteristics.

-Health authorities, like Donna Gates, argue that the powder is actually created with hardier strains and that the Lactobacillus in grain cultures over time can start to crowd out other yeast and bacteria, so you may end up with something different than you started with, although this theory has never been proven.
+Health authorities, like Donna Gates, argue that the powder is actually created with hardier strains and that the Lactobacillus in grain cultures over time can start to crowd out other yeast and bacteria, so you may end up with something different than you started with.
+This theory however has never been scientifically proven.

 For those of you dedicated to ongoing homemade kefir making, we recommend trying both kefir grains as well as a powdered starter mix, like the one from Body Ecology.
 When using only powdered culture it is also possible to make a new